-My journey has been made up of these little treasures.
+My journey is made up of these little treasures.
 Some call them tender mercies, others say miracles.
 Sometimes so small and seemingly insignificant, they are easy to miss.
-They are only for the tender heart to find. “[B]y small and simple things are great things brought to pass; and small means in many instances doth confound the wise” (Alma 37:6).
+They are only for the tender in heart to find. “[B]y small and simple things are great things brought to pass; and small means in many instances doth confound the wise” (Alma 37:6).
 When one comes to a full and deep understanding of how the Atonement is uniquely designed for our individual trials, then even the smallest details of our lives make perfect sense.

 It’s easy to imagine God is with us in the big moments—happy when we make some amazing step forward, or there to pick us up during a devastating trial.
 But then the details are overlooked.
 He is in the details and often speaks to us through the actions of someone else.
 My mother in law, who opened her heart to me, must have been moved upon by the Spirit, even if she didn’t realize it at the time.
 She included a significant flower on a significant day that God knew would bring me comfort 14 years in the future.